hilaily/echo-intro/website/content/guide/middleware.md

 ### AddTrailingSlash Middleware

-AddTrailingSlash add a trailing slash to the request URL path.
+AddTrailingSlash adds a trailing slash to the request URI.

 *Usage*